CINNAMON HELPS STOP INFLUENZA

 I never had a cold or flu until I was about 20 years old.
 Everyone in our family was healthy.
 I always thought it was just all the milk we drank and the great meals my parents prepared.
 Could our good health be attributed to all the cinnamon we consumed?

 Many mornings our toast had butter sprinkled with a sugar-cinnamon mix.
-Kept in a shake, like salt, we sprinkled cinnamon on hot cereals.
+Kept in a shaker like salt, we sprinkled cinnamon on hot cereals.
 If food tasted better with cinnamon, we added that spice.
 I use it almost daily in my coffee.
-The cinnamon shake bottle sits in the cupboard alongside my coffee.

 Cinnamon, from the bark of plants in the Laurel family, has been used for thousands of years and was once a gift for kings.